 Mass production, in various forms, has been a reality since the industrial revolution.
 By contrast, it’s only just becoming feasible to run small production jobs to similar levels of economy.

-Even though vacuum forming uses one mould per job, it offers a huge level of versatility in the way it uses moulds.
+Even though vacuum forming uses one tool per job, it offers a huge level of versatility in the way it uses tools.
 For example, basic templates can be customized into new shapes and sizes.
 They can also be updated to reflect new developments in their area of use.

 Vacuum forming can be a very economical means of production.
 There are, however, a few caveats here.

-Firstly, everything hinges on the mould.
-Get the mould wrong and your entire production run will go wrong.
-Secondly, the mould needs to be kept scrupulously clean.
+Firstly, everything hinges on the tool.
+Get the tool wrong and your entire production run will go wrong.
+Secondly, the tool needs to be kept scrupulously clean.
 If it gets at all dirty, this may show on the finished parts, especially if they are clear or light-coloured.

 Secondly, the plastic needs to be handled with care.
 If it isn’t it can warp (especially if it’s thick) or bubble (especially if there’s excess moisture).
 There may be ways to recover from this, at least to some extent.
 For example, damaged or excess plastic can often be reused in future production.
 Your production run will, however, almost certainly take some kind of hit.